VictorKoffed/Projekt-Android/README.md

 2. Translate app to english
 3. Fix  banner to Bean, Method och grinder with a fitting background
 4. Fix shadows to homescreen boxes
+5. Fix buttons and some text have the app brown color

 ##  ToDo List